pradeep23014186/19AI550_new/Ex.No.2_FirstScript_in_unity.md

 using System.Collections;
 using System.Collections.Generic;
 using UnityEngine;
-public class FirstScript : MonoBehaviour
+public class Simpleprint : MonoBehaviour
 {
     // Start is called before the first frame update void Start()